-If you do not have a DfE number, if the tool cannot find your school/academy, or you are a school in Northern Ireland you can register manually.
+If you do not have a DfE number, if the tool cannot find your school/academy, or you are a school in Northern Ireland or an international school you can register manually.
 The registration will need approval and this can take up to 5 days, but is usually done much sooner.

 If my school is in a Federation with other schools can we carry out a joint review, rather than separate reviews for each school?

 The tool is intended to be used by single schools.
 However, if it is a "hard federation" with one governing body and the policies and practice across schools in the Federation are identical, you may wish to carry out a single review for a Federation.
 We can rename one of the school accounts so it becomes the Federation account and we can transfer user permissions from one school to another or to a Federation account.
 If you would like more information and would like to request the setting up of a Federation account, please email: firstname.lastname@example.org.
 Please note that a Federation can be assessed for the Online Safety Mark as long as it has a single Governing Body.

 How do I register for 360 degree safe if I work for a Local Authority/ MAT or other recognised organisation and need a demonstration account to work with schools?

 You should email email@example.com and explain why the account is required.